Chen Horng-chi

 Chen Horng-chi (陳鴻基 (Chén Hóngjī); born 30 September 1950) is a Taiwanese politician who served as a member National Assembly between 1992 and 1996, when he was seated to the Legislative Yuan.
 Shortly after stepping down from the legislature in 2002, Chen left the Kuomintang and joined the Taiwan Solidarity Union.

 Education

-Chen attended the Tamsui Institute of Industrial and Business Administration, then Nihon University and Kinki University in Japan.
+After graduating from the Tamsui Institute of Industrial and Business Administration, Chen went to Japan and studied at Nihon University and then Kinki University, where he received his doctorate in law.